neurobioinfo/scrnabox/README_HTO.md

 --nCount_RNA_U 65000 \
 --mitochondria_percent_U 25
 ```
+The parameters of this step are:
+- nFeatures_RNA: this parameter presents the number of unique RNA transcripts for each cell.
+If the value is less than 1000, it is considered as debris or dead cells and removed.  `--nFeature_RNA_L` and `--nFeature_RNA_U` options set  the lower and upper thresholds for nFeatures_RNA, respectively.
+-nCount_RNA: Cells with an abnormally high number of RNA transcripts may be doublets.
+To remove doublets, the nCount_RNA parameter is used instead.
+The `--nCount_RNA_L` and `--nCount_RNA_U` options set the lower and upper thresholds for nCount_RNA, respectively.
+-mitochondria_percent: High mitochondrial transcript levels relative to total RNA transcripts may indicate dead or dying cells and can affect clustering performance.
+By default, cells with mitochondrial transcript percentages greater than 25% are removed.
+The `--mitochondria_percent_U` option sets the upper threshold for mitochondrial transcript percentage.

 ### Step 4: Demultiplexing
 If you are using hashtag, you need to choose the right label (for the hashtags), you can get the hashtag labels by running the following code